~ The Ebenezer Foundry of

 Of freedom's cause a champion true and tried."

-Another friend of Elliott, namely John Fowler (see above),
+Another friend of Elliott, namely John Fowler

 Colonel Thomas Perronet Thompson (1783 - 1869)